 What all of these movies sadly lack is a great script and decent production values.
 So, all the scary animals get the big bucks unlike poor and meek ones.
 However, I do want to say that Razorback, a movie about a wild boar terrorizing an Australian family is somewhere in between.

 Henry Oldfield returns to his father’s farm years after the incident in which his brother scared him to death with a dead sheep.
-Ever since that incident he has a sheep-o-phobia, and when he returns to try to cure his worst nightmare will come to life.
-Genetic experiments (asparagus…) have turned meek and gentle sheep into a furry killing machines, and there is 20.000 of them!
-I am just going to say this: killer sheep!
-You do not need anything else to interest you to see this awesome movie.
-Lots of gore and funny situations make this movie a cult classic that will be long remembered, enjoy…
+Ever since that incident, he has had a sheep-o-phobia, and when he returns to try to cure his worst nightmare will come to life.

 Director: Jonathan King

 Cast: Matthew Chamberlain, Nathan Meister, Nick Blake, Oliver Driver, Danielle Mason

 Fun Facts: Special effects were done by Weta Workshops, the same crew who did the Lord of the Rings trilogy.